kdsingharneja/scrumguide/README.md

 - Pester the team to help each other.
 - In Groomings, refrain from assignment questions.
 - During Sprint, change assignment based on whose court the ball is in.
-- If Stories not complete, close them and create new stories for next sprint with lesser points.
+- If Stories not complete, move them as is to next sprint and earn credit for them there.
+If you are working with average velocities anyway, this averages out and avoids the risk of overstating velocity.

 ## Metrics To Collect
 - Sprint Health = Story points done / story points planned